erikthiem/playing-with-reddit/README.md

 # vue-reddit
-Learning vueJS by making a Reddit client
+Transform Reddit comment chains into a play manuscript format

-Interact with this at https://erikthiem.github.io/vue-reddit/
+Interact with this at https://erikthiem.github.io/playing-with-reddit/